 Firstly, “Vietnamese Women CEO Indexes” was launched by IFRC (Intelligent Financial Research and Consulting Company) in 2013 and the back-testing period started at the end of 2008.

-Altogether, both benchmark and tradable indexes of Vietnamese women CEO generates significant higher annual return.
-The annual access return of “Vietnamese women CEO Indexes” is 10%-14% superior than VNI Indexes in general.
+Altogether, benchmark indexes of Vietnamese women CEO generates significant higher annual return.
+The annual access return of “Vietnamese women CEO Indexes” is 13% superior than VNI Indexes in general.

 At the moment, IFRC and RMIT are working together to figure out the reasons behind this outstanding performance of Vietnamese listed firms running by women CEO.